kage-genotyper/kage/Readme.md

 Note:
 KAGE puts data and arrays in shared memory to speed up computation.
 It automatically frees this memory when finished, but KAGE gets accidentally killed or stops before finishing, you might end up with allocated memory not being freed.
 You can free this memory by calling `kage free_memory`.

+## Recent changes and future plans
+Recent changes:
+* June 2022: Release of version for manuscript in Genome Biology
+* October 7 2022: Minor update.
+Now using [BioNumPy](https://gitub.com/uio-bmi/bionumpy) do parse input files and hash kmers.

+Future plans:
+* Ultra-fast genotyping using GPU (a master student at Sandve lab is currently working on this)
+* Support for structural variation

+## Support
+Please post an issue or email ivargry@ifi.uio.no if you encounter any problems or have any questions.